davla/prime-services/README.md

 separated from the HTTP Server boilerplate code.
 Once again, the requests are processed in a serial fashion, in the same thread where they are received.

-The separation of the REST routes also eases unit testing: first, by allowing the REST logic to be tested directly, without having to deal with the HTTP server glue code; second by allowing dependency injection of the gRPC client, which eases the test fixture setup and the simulation of error scenarios.
+The separation of the REST routes also eases unit testing: first, by making it possible to test the REST logic directly, without having to deal with the HTTP server glue code; second by allowing dependency injection of the gRPC client, which eases the test fixture setup and the simulation of error scenarios.

+The HTTP server backing the routes is implemented in the `PrimesRestServer` object.
+As mentioned before, it is powered by Akka HTTP.
+Once more, since it is mostly glue code, the server itself has not been unit tested.
+However, unlike the gRPC server, this server has not been end-to-end tested, as there's no pre-made client available for testing and no need to implement one in the system's own logic.